nirajguru/terraform-beginner-bootcamp-2023/README.md

 ### Terraform state file
-The state file contains information about the current state of your file.The file name is `terraform.tfstate`.
+The state file contains information about the current state of your infrastructure.The file name is `terraform.tfstate`.
 This file **should not be committed** to source code repository as it might contain sensitive information.

 ### Validating input variables
 Use the 'validation' block within the variables block